• Skip to primary navigation

 • Preheat oven to 350F (177C) and line a muffin tin with paper liners.
 Set aside.

 • Place your butter pieces in a large, microwave-safe bowl and microwave until melted.
-Set aside.
+Immediately add pumpkin spice and cinnamon and whisk to combine.
+Set butter aside to cool.

-• In a separate large bowl combine flour, sugars, baking powder, baking soda, salt, pumpkin spice, and cinnamon.
+• In a separate large mixing bowl combine flour, sugars, baking powder, baking soda, and salt.
 Whisk until well-combined.
 Set aside.

 • Gradually stir your dry ingredients into your wet until completely combined, taking care to not over-mix the batter.

-• Evenly divide cupcake batter into prepared muffin tins (filling each about ⅔-¾ full) and bake on 350 for 20 minutes (toothpick inserted in center should come out mostly clean with only few crumbs).
+• Evenly divide cupcake batter into prepared muffin tins (filling each about ⅔-¾ full/about 3 Tbsp of batter per liner) and bake on 350 for 18-20 minutes (toothpick inserted in center should come out mostly clean with only few crumbs).

 Brown Sugar Cream Cheese Frosting